kang-sw/arcpool-rc/README.md

 - **Concurrency-Friendly:** Designed to operate safely and efficiently in multithreaded contexts.
 - **Optimized for Reuse:** Encourages reuse of memory blocks, reducing the cost of memory operations.
+- **Full of unverified Unsafe code** Use this at your own risk ...
+I will. 🤣

 ## Usage